Rafiul-Git/Relative-Elevation-Model/README.md

 REMs are widely applied in geomorphology, hydrology, floodplain mapping, and environmental modeling, where relative height above drainage networks is often more meaningful than absolute elevation.
 They are especially useful in low-relief landscapes, flood-prone regions, and alluvial environments, where small elevation differences can have significant hydrological and ecological implications.

+The work was inspired by the learning resources from Milos Makes Mapes and HyRiver.
+I sincerely acknowledge their tutorials and shared methods which helped shape the approach used in this project.

 ![image alt](https://github.com/Rafiul-Git/Relative-Elevation-Model/blob/main/image/3d-snake-river.png?raw=true)